geohackweek/GoogleEarthEngine/_episodes/05-reducers.md

 teaching: 5
 exercises: 10
 questions:
-- "How do I summarize data for specific regions or time periods?"
+- "How do I summarize data by vector regions or time periods, and export?"
 objectives:
-- Reduce an daily image collection to annual values
+- Use reducers to aggregate a daily image collection to annual values
-- Summarize values within polygon regions utilizing a vector dataset
+- Import vector data to summarize values by polygon regions
 - Use climate data products available through GEE
 - Export tabular data
 keypoints: